 When you take a closer look at this picture, you notice the pixels becoming alive.
 You see people flocking to cemeteries, being busy tending to their candles, saying their prayers, holding one another’s hands.
 Everyone has their own prayer to say and has someone they loved to think of.
 There is sadness and there is fear, too.
 When you look into some people’s eyes, you can see the reflection of fear nestled into their hearts.
 Slowly this fear becomes visible by the tension it creates, stretching out like a giant cobweb connecting hearts and souls alike.
 The past, the present and the future become just one moment of mourning.
 People are mourning not only their lost relatives but somehow their own lives, too: the missed opportunities, the decisions they never made, the flights they never took, the feelings they never expressed and the words they never said.
 However, underneath this veil of sadness there is light, too.
 The sea of candlelight is there as a reminder that there is hope for those who are still alive – to live a life being alive.

 So how about lighting a candle tonight, just for you, just for your heart and truly listen?
 I know it is not easy to silence the mind and access what’s been silenced for a long time in your heart.
-Allow the unplanned and the unexpected to unfold as the desire for the life you are meant to live is the very spark that lights your own candlelight.
+Allow the unplanned and the unexpected to unfold as the desire for the life you are meant to live is the very spark that sets your candle alight.
 Where there is spark, there is fire.
 Where there is fire, there is light to chase away the ghosts of the icicles of fear surrounding your heart..